The Heartbreaking Plight Of Zimbabwe's Doctors

 It would be nice to be well-versed with trends in medicine and using modern equipment, but in Zimbabwe we are practicing bush medicine where we have to compromise our standards.

-At present, the country's health system lacks the capacity to handle an outbreak, the system is in a comatose state, that's why it's such a challenge to contain diseases like cholera.
+At present, the country's health system lacks the capacity to handle an outbreak; the system is in a comatose state.
+That's why it's such a challenge to contain diseases like cholera.

-Munatsi: The hospital doctors' association is in talks with the government because there are still outstanding issues from the last strike action.
+Munatsi: The hospital doctors association is in talks with the government because there are still outstanding issues from the last strike action.
 The state was supposed to have paid all outstanding allowances [for items including being on call during emergencies and transporting patients] by Jan.
 31, but that date has lapsed.

 They haven't honored the collective bargaining agreement over salaries and to improve the capacity of hospitals to ensure we work in a safe environment that doesn't put patients or doctors at risk.

-We agreed in good faith but, once again, nothing has been done.
+We agreed in good faith, but once again, nothing has been done.
 Unless the economic situation improves and more is invested into the public health sector, I don't see conditions in the workplace improving — and doctors will continue to struggle along.

 Tendai Marima is a Zimbabwean researcher and freelance journalist covering sub-Saharan Africa.
-Follow her on Twitter and Instagram @i_amten.
+Follow her on Twitter and Instagram: @i_amten.